Marvellous-Udoye/speech-emotion-recognition/TECHNICAL_SUMMARY.md

 ## What was done so far

-- Created `requirements.txt` and pinned compatible versions for TensorFlow on Windows (notably `numpy<2.0`).
+- Created `requirements.txt` with TensorFlow 2.16.1 and `numpy<2.0` pins for
-- Set up and used a local virtual environment `.venv` to isolate dependencies.
-- Recommended using TensorFlow's bundled Keras imports in the notebook.
-- Guided updating the dataset loading path from `/kaggle/input` to a local Windows path in the notebook.
-- Verified TensorFlow import (`numpy 1.26.4`, `tensorflow 2.16.1`).
+  Windows compatibility.
+- Added a FastAPI backend with a model loader and `/api/predict` endpoint for emotion inference.
+- Added a modern frontend that captures microphone audio, encodes WAV, and renders emotion predictions.
+- Implemented live streaming mode (continuous updates while recording).
+- Added model training scripts (`train_model.py` and `train_model_auto.py`) and
+  a reusable training function.
+- Added deployment configs for Render and Railway.
+- Documented the end-to-end flow in `LIVE_APP_FLOW.md`.

 ## Notebook cell guide (by cell number)